 The social sciences provide scientific approaches to understanding human behavior, social interaction, and economic and political institutions.
 They offer unique perspectives for exploring central questions of human identity and prepare you to engage constructively with your heritage, community, nation and world and to deal successfully with technology, social complexity and cultural diversity.

-The Social Science requirement is met with two courses (a minimum of six credits), from two different social science departments (communication, economics, political science, psychology, sociology).
+The Social Science requirement is met with two courses (a minimum of six credits), from two different social science departments (communication, economics, kinesiology, political science, psychology, sociology).
 One must be a four-credit class (SS1).
 The second course can be either an SS1 or a two-credit SS2 course.
 Students seeking teacher certification complete the Social Science I requirement by completing Education 220/221 and Education 500.

 Four-credit, SS1 courses emphasize ways of knowing in the social sciences, teach principles of quantitative thinking, and contain a laboratory component.